A Vision For A Rural Minster or “House of Prayer” in North East Cumbria

 In the countryside, and in contrast to the Romantic view, we have seen the collapse of rural economies: local village shops struggle to survive and then die as the cheaper and more convenient supermarkets move in and take the money out: £1 spent in a local shop circulates, on average, through ten other hands within the local economy; £1 spent in a supermarket is lost to the local economy immediately.
 Public transport is virtually non-existent: my nearest shop is over 12 miles away and there is no bus service at all – a 25-mile round trip to buy a pint of milk or visit the doctor.
 Local services, especially roads, telephone and broadband, and electricity, are difficult to maintain and are frequently interrupted.
 The population is ageing with fewer young people choosing rural livelihoods and often unable to afford to stay even if they so desire.
 These are all matters that face us every day.

-Rural house prices have escalated, and, even with the current housing-market ‘slump’, still remain out of the reach of local people earning a farm-labourer’s wage.
+Rural house prices have escalated and are out of the reach of younger folk or locals earning a farm-labourer’s wage.
 Elderly farmers work far beyond normal retirement age, well into their seventies, with no-one to take over the farm.
 When they finally have to give up, estate agents parcel off the farmhouses with paddocks to sell to wealthy people from the suburbs drawn to the idyll of country life, who want a “lifestyle” or “equestrian” property.
 The rest of the farmland is sold to increasingly larger farms.
 Larger farms means fewer farms, which again leads to increasing unemployment and fewer jobs as machinery continues to replace people.
 Tenant farmers don’t even have a property to sell at the end of their working life and their prospects are dire.

 The Government’s approach is to encourage these developments and sees the future of the countryside as the amusement park for the cities.
 In such a future, the countryside is made up of massive farms of a thousand acres and more, run on highly mechanised lines, using genetically modified crops and expansive monocultures, with enormous inputs of fertilisers, pesticides, herbicides, and fossil fuels.
 The number of people working on the land continues to decrease to a bare economic minimum.